 How do I Become a Member of the Florida Coastal Law Review?

 During their first semester on Law Review, students are considered "Candidates."
 The Candidate semester is a probationary period.
-A Candidate who successfully completes all assignments will be invited to become a member of Law Review, and a Staff Editor.Does the academic credit I earn from Law Review service count towards my Skills hours requirement (8 hours)?
+A Candidate who successfully completes all assignments will be invited to become a member of Law Review, and a Staff Editor.How are the 30 service hours determined?